Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - url: `string`
-  >the URL to send the request to
+  >The URL to send the request to.

 - value: `string`
-  >the PATCH request parameters
+  >The PATCH request parameters.

 - encoding: [`infinity.encoding`](infinity.encoding.md#infinity.encoding_enum), optional
-  >the encoding for the request
+  >The encoding for the request.

 Return type: `string`